 Italy Cover Letter Writing Guide

 Working abroad sounds like an adventure to many people.
-However, job search in Italy needs more than just the obvious Italy cover letter and Italian CV writing and translation - it requires careful preparation.
-You will face issues that probably did not even cross your mind when you decided to apply for Italy jobs.
+However, job search in Italy needs more than just the obvious Italy cover letter and Italy CV writing and translation - it requires careful preparation.
+You will face issues that probably did not even cross your mind when you decided to apply for work in Italy.

 Do not take to lightly the big influence an Italy cover letter can have on the results of your adventure!
 For instance, you will experience the different immigration rules and practices, odd job application procedures, unusual selection trends and new management culture.

-When applying for a job in Italy, you may use either Italian or English language, depending on the company and your fluency.
+When applying for an employment in Italy, you may use either Italian or English language, depending on the company and your fluency.
 Stick to one language once chosen.
 However, not knowing the Italian language will put you at real disadvantage from the local job seekers.
 The basic knowledge of Italian is considered necessary to cope with daily office life and life outside work.

 Under most circumstances, an Italy cover letter is used as an introduction and should accompany your CV, whether e-mailed, posted on a job site, mailed or hand delivered to an employer.